2mol/site/content/posts/replit-haskell.md

 That's it for now.
 It would be great to have more libraries of course.
 For example to have `wreq` to make network requests, or some sort of graphics package would go a long way to make more useful programs.
 With a bit of luck and enough interest I'm sure repl.it can be convinced to include more packages.
 For example, I asked them over [twitter](https://twitter.com/replit) if they could update GHC from 8.0.x to 8.6.3 in the next couple of months, and they literally did that within an afternoon.
 Amazing.

-Go make some cool things, share them on [r/haskell](https://old.reddit.com/r/haskell/), and/or come ask questions in the #haskell channel on the [functional programming discord](https://discord.me/fp).
+What next?
+Use `haskeline` and go write a clone of [Zork](https://en.wikipedia.org/wiki/Zork)!
+Make some other cool things, share them on [r/haskell](https://old.reddit.com/r/haskell/), and/or come ask questions in the #haskell channel on the [functional programming discord](https://discord.me/fp).